pmeggi/introsde_finalproject/README.md

 * Minimum walking steps per day
 * Minimum sleeping hours per day

 The application also allows a person reminders (based on daily, weekly, monthly or specific date type).
-The "tracking" module of the application also informs the person about his/her daily events as “reminders of the day”, gives some feedback on the progress toward achieving goals and based on that suggests some activities and persuasive strategies.
+The "tracking" module of the application also informs the person about his/her daily events as “reminders of the day”, gives some feedback on the progress toward achieving goals.

 ## Architecture
 The application is devolved according to the following architetcure: